 Steve Palmer’s professional experience includes serving at every level – teacher, principal, Executive Director and Superintendent.
-Prior to joining The Cottage School, Steve was Superintendent in Michigan.
+Prior to joining The Cottage School in 2015, Steve was Superintendent in Michigan.
 Steve led major efforts resulting in increased student achievement and significant improvements in teaching, learning and school status.
 His central work focused on enhancing the educational culture with “Best Practices” and ensuring that all high school graduates were prepared for college and careers.
 Under his leadership, his high school received national recognition from U.S. News and World Report as One of America’s Best High Schools.

 Steve previously served as CEO and founder of a state-of-art aviation high school for the Dick DeVos Foundation.
 He has also served as Principal of three special education K-8 schools with 600 students with learning differences.
 In addition, Steve has been a national presenter on various special education topics and educational “Best Practices”.
 A member of numerous national, state, and local boards, Steve has participated with national agencies and associations to reform special education.

 Steve’s academic background includes a Doctorate in Education, a Master of Science in Educational Leadership, a Master of Science in Counseling, a Bachelor of Science in Education and minor in Business, and Certifications from various states in Special Education and Educational Leadership.